davidvwijk/davidvwijk.github.io/about/index.md

 ---
 Welcome!

-My name is David van Wijk and I am a PhD student in the Aerospace Engineering at Texas A&M University in the Land, Air and Space Robotics (LASR) Laboratory lead by Dr. Manoranjan Majji.
+My name is David van Wijk and I am a PhD student in the Aerospace Engineering at Texas A&M University in the Land, Air and Space Robotics (LASR) Laboratory led by Dr. Manoranjan Majji.
 <!-- <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ## Features